mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   at the QUIC connection layer as described in {{cc-quic-layer}}, the QUIC implementation SHOULD expose an API to allow the application to configure the specifics of the congestion controller.
-* *Disable Congestion Controller*: If congestion control is to be implemented at the application layer as described in {{cc-application-layer}}, and the application layer is trusted to apply adequate congestion control as described in {{Section 7 of !RFC9002}} and {{Section 3.1 of !RFC8085}}, it is RECOMMENDED to allow the application to disable QUIC layer congestion control entirely.

 # Discussion